Saint Malachy

-Malachy (Máel Máedóc Ua Morgair; Modern Maolmhaodhóg Ó Morgair; Malachias) (1094 – 2 November 1148) is an Irish saint who was Archbishop of Armagh, to whom were attributed several miracles and an alleged vision of 112 popes later attributed to the apocryphal (i.e. of doubtful authenticity) Prophecy of the Popes.
+Malachy (/"mael@ki/; Máel Máedóc Ua Morgair; Modern Maolmhaodhóg Ó Morgair; Malachias) (1094 – 2 November 1148) is an Irish saint who was Archbishop of Armagh, to whom were attributed several miracles and an alleged vision of 112 popes later attributed to the apocryphal (i.e. of doubtful authenticity) Prophecy of the Popes.

 Malachy was the first native-born Irish saint to be formally canonised.
 His brother was Gilla Críst Ua Morgair, who was Bishop Christian of Clogher from 1126 to 1138.

 Life

 Máel Máedóc, whose surname was Ua Morgair, was born in Armagh in 1094.
 Bernard of Clairvaux describes him as having noble birth.
 He was baptized Máel Máedóc, meaning 'devotee or servant' of Máedóc (Máedóc of Ferns) which was rendered Malachus in Latin (and subsequently as Malachy in English) and was trained under the famous recluse Imhar O'Hagan, subsequently Abbot of Armagh.
 Imhar was in sympathy with the aims of those who sought to reform the Irish church, and it was probably through his influence that Malachy became imbued with their principles.
 After a long course of studies, Malachy was ordained priest by Cellach of Armagh (Celsus) in 1119.

 Shortly afterwards Cellach made the young priest his vicar.
 For the next year or two it was Malachy's duty to administer the diocese of Armagh.
 He established in all the churches the apostolic sanctions and the decrees of the holy fathers, and the customs and practices of the Roman Church.
 With the consent of Cellach and Imar, he went to study under Máel Ísu Ua hAinmere (Malchus, first Bishop of the Norse city of Waterford), who had by this time retired from the archbishopric of Cashel and was settled at Lismore.
 He spent three years there.